les2feup/CityLink/ssaEmbeddedCore/api/micropython/specification.md

 ### Serializer
 The `Serializer` interface standardizes the Python serialization API.
 By default, it should utilize the built-in `json` module if no alternative is provided.
-This interface exists to enable dependency injection in the `SSACore` implemetation and allow for easy swapping of serialization libraries.
+This interface exists to enable dependency injection in the `SSACore` implementation and allow for easy swapping of serialization libraries.

 **Key Methods:**
 - `dump(obj, stream)`